 and Sicily (1868-69)

-Naval College, Greenwich (1875-76) he was posted to the Mediterranean Squadron that the Pacific Squadron on board the HMS Shannon
+Naval College, Greenwich (1875-76) he was posted to the Mediterranean Squadron then the Pacific Squadron on board the HMS Shannon

 (1879-1881).
 While serving on the Shannon he was able to closely observe the war between Chile and Peru which he documented in his journals

-and a series of well executed watercolour paintings some of which cane be seen in the book The Royal Navy & the Peruvian-Chilean War,
+and a series of well executed watercolour paintings some of which can be seen in the book The Royal Navy & the Peruvian-Chilean War,

 1879-1881: Rudolph de Lisle's Diaries & Watercolours (2008) edited by Gerard de Lisle.